Skip to main content

 It’s a simple three-step process, but each step matters.

-1. First, complete a state-approved pharmacy technician training program that covers classroom lessons and hands-on lab work.
+1. First, complete a state-approved pharmacy technician training program.

 2. Next, register and pass the PTCE exam offered by the Pharmacy Technician Certification Board.